dyordan1/Asymmetric-Encryption-Library/README.md

 You can create an mpuint through one of four ways (three constructors):

     unsigned len = 16;
-    mpuint a(len); \\will create an mpuint with 16 chunks (512-bit if using 32-bit chunks) mpuint b(a); \\will create an exact copy of an mpuint (both a and b will contain the same garbage value) mpuint c("e8e960c75ce543b17638885d40ad881e", 16); \\c will be a 512-bit integer equal to 0xe8e960c75ce543b17638885d40ad881e mpuint d("e8e960c75ce543b17638885d40ad881e") \\d will be calculated to need 128 bits(4 chunks) to store the same value if the second parameter is ommited.
+    AsymmEL::mpuint a(len); \\will create an mpuint with 16 chunks (512-bit if using 32-bit chunks)
+    AsymmEL::mpuint b(a); \\will create an exact copy of an mpuint (both a and b will contain the same garbage value) AsymmEL::mpuint c("e8e960c75ce543b17638885d40ad881e", 16); \\c will be a 512-bit integer equal to 0xe8e960c75ce543b17638885d40ad881e
+    AsymmEL::mpuint d("e8e960c75ce543b17638885d40ad881e") \\d will be calculated to need 128 bits(4 chunks) to store the same value if the second parameter is ommited.

 After you've created the object, you can use the various arithmetic implemented in the code.
 Binary arithmetic (a+b, a%b) is much slower due to creating temporary copies of objects.
 Use compound assignment operators (a += b) as much as possible to take advantage of the optimized overloads.